Whether your bathroom is big or small, bathroom organization is key to making the space functional and pleasant.

 I've mentioned several bathroom storage solutions you can use while doing the Bathroom Organization Challenge in your home above, and there are frankly too many to mention them all here.

 However, just keep in mind that anything you choose to use in this room of your home should be sturdy, and able to withstand changes in heat and humidity without ruining.
-(If you want to stick things to the wall with a hook, I suggest Command Hooks from 3M, see below, that are made for the bathroom since they're designed for hot humid environments).
+(If you want to stick things to the wall with a hook, I suggest Command Hooks from 3M that are designed for the bathroom.
+These hooks are specifically designed for hot humid environments.)

 You can be as creative as you want with your storage solutions, and it is great when something you choose can both help you organize and be decorative at the same time, since there is not always a lot of extra room in the bathroom.

 Here are some additional ideas to consider, from ways to hold toilet paper, extra towels, utilize wall or door space, and otherwise accomplish the task of bathroom organization.